Stocks are trading higher, helped by travel and energy companies - ExBulletin

 Most of Wall Street is on vacation or has closed its positions for 2021, which means trading is extremely light.
 Investors are unlikely to make any significant moves until next week with the start of the new year.

-Investors received some good news to end the year. the the number of Americans claiming unemployment benefits has fallen below 200,000, further proof that the labor market remains strong in the aftermath of last year’s coronavirus recession.
+Investors received some good news to end the year.
+The number of Americans claiming unemployment benefits has fallen below 200,000, further proof that the labor market remains strong in the wake of last year’s coronavirus recession.
+Wall Street will receive the December jobs report next week.

 Meanwhile, the Chicago Purchasing Managers Index, an indicator of manufacturing and economic activity, stood at 63.1 for December.
 That’s slightly better than the 62.0 reading economists were expecting, according to FactSet.